Monday, September 6th, 2010

 (5).
 Margrit Steelman

 (7).
-Charles Steelman ("II")'s birth date is not known, but estimated ~1745-50.
+Charles Steelman ("II")'s birth date is not known, but estimated ~1740-50, with little to base a date.
 He disappears in 1814 and may have (1) died outside of Gloucester County (2) or sold off his lands in 1814 and went to live with one of his children.
 The name of his wife has not surfaced at this time.
 See his chapter for details.